Top 10 great summer activities in Bournemouth

 With its beautiful beach and laid-back vibe, Bournemouth is a town that really thrives in the summer.
-Here is a selection of some of the many activities to enjoy at this lovely time of the year.
+Here is a selection of some of the many activities to enjoy at this lovely time of the year in your free time outside of studying at Kings Bournemouth classroom.

 1. Enjoy spending time on one of the world's best beaches